CodingAvenue/codestop-course-db-in-php/content/PHPDataObjects/DataObjects.q.md

 - No output is displayed.

-- It prints `Successfully created a table!`.
+- It prints `Successfully created a table.`.

 - It prints `Unable to establish a connection`.

 - It prints `Successfully connected to the database.` and produces an error.

-- It prints `Successfully connected to the database.` and `Successfully created a table!`.
+- It prints `Successfully connected to the database.` and `Successfully created a table.`.

 /// type=SS, answer=[4]